Overview

 Background

 Dr Jan Lauko is a graduate of the Comenius University in Bratislava with a Masters Degree in Organic chemistry.
 In 2007 he started a PhD in the group of Prof Alan Rowan in Nijmegen, the Netherlands where he was focusing on the design of extended-conjugation supramolecular graphene constructs using click chemistry and macrocyclic sensor probes for mechanistic studies of epoxidation reactions.
 In 2012 he joined a Dutch start-up company NovioSense BV as CTO where he developed the coating and sensor elements as well as the integration of electronics and medical device design for the NovioSense sensor platform.
-At the end of 2016 he joined the newly formed group of Prof. Rowan at the Australian Institute for Bioengineering and Nanotechnology as a research fellow and group manager.
-Currently, he is focused on the study of synthetic biomimetic extracellular matrices, for use in cell growth and wound healing.
+At the end of 2016 he joined the newly formed group of Prof. Rowan at the Australian Institute for Bioengineering and Nanotechnology as a research fellow and group manager, where he was focused on the study of synthetic biomimetic extracellular matrices, for use in cell growth and wound healing.
+In 2022, he commenced his role in the Advanced Biofutures Spinifex Materials Centre, part of AIBN, where he leads the Spinifex Biomaterials theme, and works closely with the Indigenous startup Trioda Wilingi, supporting their research.

 Availability